Board Meeting Agendas/Notices

 "The reason I became a board commissioner was to support Whitman Hospital and Medical Center and our healthcare professionals in providing high quality care for our patients.
 It is a privilege to work with our staff to keep WHMC a top rated hospital that has resources for our community."

 Hank Hanigan, Chief Executive Officer

 Hank Hanigan joined Whitman Hospital and Medical Center as Chief Executive Officer in 2014.
 Hank is a life-long resident of Washington and most recently worked as the Chief Operating Officer at WhidbeyHealth on Whidbey Island.
 He received his Master’s Degree from WSU-Vancouver and his Bachelor’s Degree from Gonzaga University.
-On the state level, Hank is an active member of Washington State Hospital Association’s Public Policy Committee and Rural Hospital Committee.
-Locally he serves as a Board member of the Northwest Rural Hospital Network and the Whitman County Health Network, and has recently joined the Colfax Rotary.
+On the state level, Hank is an active member of Washington State Hospital Association’s Rural Hospital Committee.
+Locally he serves as a Board member of the Northwest Rural Hospital Network, the Whitman County Health Network, and the Colfax Rotary.

 Debbie Hoadley joined Whitman Hospital and Medical Center in 1990.
 Debbie is the Director of Ancillary Services as well as the Director of Medical Staff Services at Whitman Hospital.
 In these roles, Debbie has many responsibilities and duties within the hospital, including overseeing the following ancillary departments: Laboratory, Imaging, Therapy, Food and Nutrition, Environmental, and Maintenance Services.